 Consider colour psychology; colours can affect the student’s moods and learning progress.

 6. Avoid Scores/Grades

-While data walls were once considered as a source of motivation, they tend to do more harm than good.
-While displaying grades may prove motivational or encouraging for good performers, they could prove otherwise for struggling students.
+While data walls were once considered a source of motivation, they tend to do more harm than good.
+While grades may prove motivational or encouraging for good performers, they could prove otherwise for struggling students.